Online games – a road to Hell?

 Approximately ten years ago, I used to play the computer roleplaying game Daggerfall daily.
 It was not an online game, so we always knew that the innumerable opponents were computer-generated.
 Even so, on an online group dedicated to the game, one of the players mused that perhaps we would go to Daggerfall when we died.
 He did not seem to think this was a bad thing, and it is indeed a world of amazing possibilities, filled with magic and wonders.
 Even so, I can think of better fates, due exactly to the constant threat of violence and murder.

 At the time, I did not think it possible that we could actually go to Daggerfall after our death, of course.
 Now I am less sure.
-In Christianity as it is commonly understood, there is only Heaven and Hell.
-But Jesus says that “in my Father’s house there are many rooms”, and also that there are different degrees of punishment for those worthy of that.
-Given the psychic energy that thousands of people pour into computer games, it is not entirely beyond the pale that a psychic realm – a world of the soul – may be created to accommodate those souls who felt more at home there than in the ordinary world.
+In Christianity, as it is commonly understood, there is only Heaven and Hell.
+But Jesus says that “in my Father’s house there are many rooms” [or even “mansion” in some translations], and also that there are different degrees of punishment for those worthy of that.
+Given the psychic energy that thousands of people pour into computer games, it is not entirely beyond the pale that a psychic realm – a world of the soul – may be created to accommodate those souls who feel more at home there than in the ordinary world.

 In any case, there will not be Player vs Player in Heaven, I am quite confident of that.
 In Valhalla, though…